hakeem-amsagguine/linux/Documentation/networking/device_drivers/ethernet/intel/ixgbe.rst

 Known Issues/Troubleshooting
 ============================

-Enabling SR-IOV in a 64-bit Microsoft Windows Server 2012/R2 guest OS
+Enabling SR-IOV in a 64-bit Microsoft linux Server 2012/R2 guest OS
 ---------------------------------------------------------------------
 Linux KVM Hypervisor/VMM supports direct assignment of a PCIe device to a VM.
 This includes traditional PCIe devices, as well as SR-IOV-capable devices based